Forgotten Sevilla players: from World Cup winner to Fantasy Football cult hero

 Since the mid-2000s when everything seemingly fell into place, they’ve lifted a record six Europa League crowns.
 We’ve seen many great names turn out for them including academy graduates Sergio Ramos and Jesús Navas, as well as international stars like Dani Alves and Frédéric Kanouté.

 But this is a club that was founded over 130 years ago meaning there are some players who represented Los Nervionenses that you might have forgotten about.
 But have no fear, we’ve compiled a list.

 Sevilla appearances: 15

-The grass isn’t always greener on the other side and Italian marksman Ciro Immobile learned that the hard way during a less than stellar excursion at Borussia Dortmund, where he struggled for regular playing time under then-boss Jurgen Klopp.
+The grass isn’t always greener on the other side and Italian marksman Ciro Immobile learned that the hard way during a less-than-stellar excursion at Borussia Dortmund, where he struggled for regular playing time under then-boss Jurgen Klopp.
 That subsequently led to a loan spell at Sevilla which proved to be the briefest of stays.
 Immobile ultimately made 15 appearances in all competitions, registering four goals before returning home.
-Since relocating at Lazio, he’s been nothing short of incredible, bagging 136 goals across 192 league outings.
+Since relocating to Lazio, he’s been nothing short of incredible, bagging 159 goals across 230 league outings.